Austin / Travis County and South Central Texas Weather Update #4

 Bottom line.. my forecast thought.. for the event tonight into early Friday, is that this is still a low

-probability event with, if it materializes, a high potential impact
+probability event with, if it materializes, a high potential impact for the Austin metro area and

 the IH35 corridor.